If you’re a whisky fan, there’s no better time to visit Scotland than May, otherwise known as Whisky Month.

 During May, there is a range of whisky events going on at various locations throughout the country.

-Taking place on 18 May 2019, the Edinburgh Whisky Stramash promises lots of great experiences to take part in, distillery staff to meet and chat to, and over 200 whiskies from around the world to choose samples from.
+Taking place from 21 - 23 May 2021, the Edinburgh Whisky Stramash promises lots of great experiences to take part in, distillery staff to meet and chat to, and over 200 whiskies from around the world to choose samples from.

-Finishing up the month, Fèis Ìle, the Islay Festival Of Music And Malt, takes place from 24 May – 1 June 2019 on the enchanting island of Islay.
-Join in distillery events and enjoy the distinct flavours of the different whiskies, including the peaty aromas that are the signature of Islay malts.
+Finishing up the month and coming to a screen near you is Fèis Ìle, the Islay Festival Of Music And Malt.
+Running from 28 May - 1 June 2021, join virtual distillery events and enjoy the distinct flavours of the different whiskies, including the peaty aromas that are the signature of the Islay malts.

-On top of all the whisky events there are lots of other great events and festivals taking place in Scotland in May; plus, find more whisky festivals taking place throughout the year.
+On top of all the whisky events there are lots of other great events and festivals taking place in Scotland in May and throughout the year.

 Places to check out include the Seven Stills and the Dowans Hotel in Moray Speyside, Brea and Hermann’s in Stirling, Kyloe and Origano in Edinburgh, and the Port Charlotte Hotel and the SeaSalt Bistro on Islay.